mholwill/static_and_dynamic_testing_PDA/testing_task_1.md

   end
 end

-#Error 1: The total variable needs a value.
+#Error 1: The total variable needs to have a value.
-#Error 2: Convention make the return use string interpolation.
+#Error 2: Convention should make the return use string interpolation.
 #Error 3: Return should be out the loop

   def self.cards_total(cards)